AnaGerhardt/AnaGerhardt/README.md

 I'm a front-end developer working mainly with JavaScript, TypeScript, and React.

 ## 🚀 Projects
-The most recent public and personal projects I've developed are fixed on my profile, feel free to explore them.
+My most recent public and personal projects are fixed below, on this profile.
+Feel free to explore them!

 - [Betting App](https://github.com/AnaGerhardt/betting-app): A sports betting website built with Next.js, Zustand and TailwindCSS.

+---

 ✨ Thanks for visiting!